top of page

 Iwona Dziura

-I now work with the Fair Play Foundation in two roles.
+I proudly work with the Fair Play Foundation in two roles.
 As Club Development Coordinator for the Colours of Our Scarves project, I support the delivery and development of educational programmes that promote equality, inclusion, and respect through sport.

 Alongside this, in my role as Active Seniors Coordinator, I oversee and coordinate low-impact physical activity programmes for older adults, working closely with care homes, local partners, and session deliverers to ensure sessions are safe, inclusive, and people focused.